Find a teacher

 3. Knowing several languages changes you

-I found out that I need to use different approaches when speaking in Indonesian, Hokkien, English or Chinese Mandarin.
-That's because people say things differently; different words and different manners.
+I found out that I need to use different approaches when speaking in Indonesian, Hokkien, English, or Chinese Mandarin.
+That's because people say things differently; in different words and in different manners.

-When you have known more languages and you are exposed to these differences, your brain will start to notice something unusual and therefore, it will work hard to adapt to the new situation.
-Then, you will start to notice your thinking changes as you see things from more different perspectives.
+When you have learned more languages and you are exposed to these differences, your brain will start to notice something unusual and therefore, it will work hard to adapt to the new situation.
+Then, you will start to notice your thinking changes as you see things from different perspectives.

-If you have reached a level high enough to read the news, try to read news coverage towards a certain topic in different languages from different countries and make comparisons to see what you would have learnt if you only read the news in one language.
+If you have reached a level high enough to read the news, try to read news coverage on a certain topic in different languages from different countries and make comparisons to see what you would have learned if you only read the news in one language.

-4. The more languages you know, the easier it is to learn another languages
+4. The more languages you know, the easier it is to learn other languages

 There is no doubt about this, just like how our appearances resemble our biological parents, languages from the same family share lots of similarities, and languages evolve through human activities, such as colonization or migration.

 Some similarities might be in the vocabulary or grammar.
-The more languages you know makes learning a new language easier and faster because you can have more references that make remembering easier.
+The more languages you know make learning a new language easier and faster because you can have more references that make remembering easier.

 5. External challenges are big